MaximilianHollstein/wind-wave-forecast/README.md

 # wind-wave-forecast
-A set of python scripts to process, visualise and to monitor wind and wave forecast data provided by the DWD ('Deutscher Wetterdienst' at https://opendata.dwd.de).
+A set of python scripts for processing, visualization and  monitoring of wind and wave forecast data provided by the DWD ('Deutscher Wetterdienst' at https://opendata.dwd.de).